Here is one of my favorite spaces: The infinite earring space, i.e. the “shrinking wedge of circles.”

 The earring space is usually defined as the following planar set: let be the circle of radius centered at .
 Now take the union with the subspace topology of .

 The key feature of this space is that if is any open neighborhood of the “wild” point , then there is an such that for all .
-Note that the Hawaiian earring has the same underlying set as the infinite wedge of circles, however the topology of is finer than that of .
-So there is a canonical continuous bijection which is not a homeomorphism.
+Note that the earring space has the same underlying set as the infinite wedge of circles, however the topology of is finer than that of .
+So there is a canonical continuous bijection , which is not a homeomorphism.

 Other ways to construct :

 - As a one-point compactification: is homeomorphic to the one-point compactification of a countable disjoint union of open intervals.